TheodoreEhrenborg/tiny_stories_rl/docs/src/tuning_the_kl_penalty.md

 `beta=20` and `beta=30` both seem too weak---gradient
 descent is able to optimize alliteration at the expense of coherence.
-(The last text from `beta=20` train starts "Once upon a time there was a bird who was walking through the tall trees to get to the tall trees to the tall trees to the tall trees", and goes on like this.)
+(The last text from the `beta=20` train starts
+"Once upon a time there was a bird who was walking through the tall trees to get to the tall trees to the tall trees to the tall trees", and goes on like this.)

 But when `beta` is at least 40, the KL penalty term keeps the raw reward low.
 Let's extend the `beta=40` train